 Is BlackBull Markets Trustworthy?

-BlackBull Markets is a registered company in New Zealand, is registered with the Financial Services Provider Registry and is a member of the Financial Services Complaints Limited dispute resolution scheme.
+BlackBull Markets is a regulated financial service provider by the New Zealand Financial Markets Authority is registered with the Financial Services Provider Registry and is a member of the Financial Services Complaints Limited dispute resolution scheme.

 BlackBull holds client funds with ANZ.
 While it segregates customer funds from its own, your funds are not segregated from other customers.